IMPORTANT INFORMATION AND WHO WE ARE

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-- Analysing and recording your use of services and websites in order to improve our products and the way we deliver the services;
+- Analysing and recording your use of services and websites to improve our products and the way we deliver the services

-- The reporting of a crime or suspected crime, including money laundering, proceeds of crime or any fraud; and
+- The reporting of a crime or suspected crime, including money laundering, proceeds of crime, terror financing or any fraud and

 You have the right to withdraw consent to marketing at any time by:

-- Telephone live chat, via the Support Button on the Website: or
+- Telephone or live chat, via the Support Button on the Website: or

 - Using the unsubscribe feature in the marketing material.